 Assistant Professor & Biology in Belize Study Abroad Program Director

-Dr. Garner has been teaching at the University of West Georgia since 2013 bringing with her a passion for teaching a variety of biology courses on campus and abroad, and getting students engaged in experiential learning opportunities and field research.
-She was inspired to develop a study abroad program at UWG by her own experiences studying in London, Canada, Costa Rica, Panama, and at marine field stations in Oregon, California, and New Hampshire.
-She recently co-taught a Tropical Biology field course to Belize in May 2017 with an emphasis on biodiversity, natural resources, culture and information literacy with Prof. Naomi Stuesser.
-As a marine ecologist, her research focuses on marine invertebrates with a current project surveying native and non-native mussel species in Florida.
+I have been teaching at the University of West Georgia since 2013 and bring with me a passion for teaching a variety of biology courses on campus and abroad, and getting students engaged in field research and experiential learning.
+I was inspired to develop a study abroad program in Biology at UWG by my own experiences studying in London, Canada, Costa Rica, Panama, and at marine field stations in Oregon, California, and New Hampshire.
+To get a flavor for the Tropical Biology Study Abroad course to Belize I teach in Maymester, which emphasizes biodiversity, natural resources and culture, click here.

 Education / Degrees